ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   A Client can access this resource as a group member in order to retrieve the version number of the keying material currently used in the group.
 This operation is described in {{key-version}}.

 * /ace-group/GROUPNAME/nodes/NODENAME : one such sub-resource of /ace-group/GROUPNAME is hosted for each group member of the group with name GROUPNAME.
-Each of such resources is identified by the node name NODENAME of the associated group member, and contains the group keying material and the individual keying material for that group member.
+Each such resource is identified by the node name NODENAME of the associated group member, and contains the group keying material and the individual keying material for that group member.

   A Client as a group member can access this resource in order to retrieve the current group keying material together with its individual keying material; request new individual keying material to use in the group; and leave the group.
 These operations are described in {{update-keys}}, {{new-keys}}, and {{ssec-group-leaving}}, respectively.